Aliph-Null/soccer_analytics_projectweek/README.md

 - You can see a whole game from above
 - You can see see 2 graphs from that certain game

+# Where is everything located?

+- Everything we used is in the operation speedboat folder
+- Our queries are located in Python/helperfunctions.py
+- All the graphs we used are in the graphs.py file, to make a matplot graph, and then you give it to this function matplotlib_to_pygame_surface(fig) .
+This returns a pygame surface.
+- In game.py you can find everything on how the pygame works
+- Initializing for all the matches is in the main.py